 Understanding causal factors is an important part of being a safety manager and will add depth to your own decision-making.
 These factors are some of the most common, and documented, social and psychological factors that may affect an individuals evaluation of risks present leading to wrongly accepting increased levels of risk.
 Understanding these common causal […]

 It has been a busy Antarctic season for the PTGA, our affiliates and our systems.
 Our first ever formal assessments have been run (see interview with Seb Coultard) and a lot of trialing has turned up some good issues we never could have predicted with all the online meetings in the world.
 This is exactly […]

 ABOUT THE POLAR TOURISM GUIDES ASSOCIATION

 Do you guide in the polar regions?
-Would you like to become a polar guide?
+Or would you like to become a polar guide?
 Are you an operator who hires guides in the polar regions?
-PTGA could well be for you…
+Then the PTGA could well be for you…

-Our qualifications and assessment process are designed by experienced guides, for guides, and they meet the international standard for adventure tourism leaders and guides (ISO 21102:2018).
+Our qualifications and assessment process is designed by experienced guides, for guides, and they meet the international standard for adventure tourism leaders and guides (ISO 21102:2018).